everycure-org/matrix/docs/src/onboarding/walkthrough.md

 - A user wants to materialize embeddings only.
 - A user wants to materialize embeddings and modeling, but the latter fails.
 In response, we want to re-run the modeling only, using the previous embeddings as input.

----

-### Key Changes:
-- **Improved clarity**: Minor adjustments to sentence structure for smoother reading.
-- **Phrasing**: Slight rewording of "How is this pipeline executed?" section for precision and flow.
-- **Formatting consistency**: Ensured uniform formatting in the "Questions" and "Use Cases" sections for better readability.